Practical Guidelines for Effective Dashboard Design

 But try not to use different colors for the same type of data, as this creates visual noise.

 Tables in information visualization allow users to search through data and compare it conveniently.
 A data table is an efficient tool for comparative analysis of categorical objects.
-Let’s consider a few short tips on creating an easy-to-read table for your dashboard:
+Let’s consider a few short tips on creating an easy-to-read table for your dashboard design:

 - Avoid using excessive grid lines